wuyichen24/grpc-up-and-running/docs/grpc_gateway.md

      `...?foo.a=A&foo.b=B&foo.c=C`

 ## Generate Service Stub (.pb.go)
-- Change directory to the base directory of the gRPC server (which has `main.go` and `go.mod`).
+- Change directory to the base directory of the gRPC server (which has `main.go` for the gRPC server).
-- Run the command
+- Run the command.
   ```bash
   protoc -I <path_of_directory_storing_proto_file> <path_of_proto_file> \
   -I $GOPATH/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis \